PrRicardo/Mongrel/README.md

       "music.users": {}
     },
     "n:m": {
-      // music.tracks also has n:m relations, in this case only one with track_artists
+      "_comment": "music.tracks also has n:m relations, in this case only one with track_artists",
       "music.track_artists": {}
     }
   }